Devizes Castle: 21st century

-A 2004 report indicated that the owner of the North Tower area at the time was Edward Owen while Mark Lovell owned the South Tower area.
+A 2004 report indicated that the owner of the north tower area at the time was Edward Owen, while Mark Lovell owned the south tower area.
 News coverage in March 2009 stated that Jonathan Lewis was then the owner of the "main section and the north tower".
-A news item in March 2009 stated that "the present owner ... [of] "the main section and the north tower of the 1830s castellated mansion" was Jonathan Lewis.

 By November 2010, the "north tower and main area" of the castle had been purchased by Julia Dempster.
 In March 2019, a news article stated that "the castle" was then owned by Lavender Howard but did not specify which section.

-The "principal part" of the castle with gardens in front and rear, was listed for sale in 2018 and again in 2019.
-Some documents referred to it as "semi-detached" because of the South Tower area which was not included in the sale.
-Specifics as to the current status of the principal part of the castle became available at that time.
+The "principal part" of the castle, with gardens in front and rear, was listed for sale in 2018 and again in 2019.
+Some documents referred to it as "semi-detached" because the south tower area was not included in the sale.
+Specifics as to the status of the principal part of the castle became available at that time.
 It was said to be a 9,117-square-foot mansion with nine bedrooms, eight according to some sources, and six full bathrooms.
 The property included a 2.4-acre lot.
 Photographs published by Country Life indicated that a great deal of modernization had been completed, and also provided this information: There are stone mullioned windows, detailed stone archways, cavernous fireplaces, oak floorboards, and spiral staircases ...
 Several of the rooms – including the drawing room and study – have ornate ceilings with gilded bosses, while the ‘fernery’ accessed via the drawing room has a beautiful encaustic tiled floor and a wooden ceiling ...
 There are eight bedrooms in total, five of which are on the second floor, with one more on the first floor and the other two on the third floor – including one in the turret ...
 The living spaces are set across the ground and first floors, and include a huge kitchen/breakfast room, grand entrance hall with wooden staircase, a library and a long gallery.